FarmData2/FarmData2/components/README.md

   - check events (`*.events.comp.cy.js`)

     - check that all events listed in the component's `emits` property are emitted properly
+      - At least one test per event.
-      - Note that the `ready` event is used in all tests so does not need to be tested separately.
+        - Do something that should cause the event to be emitted.
-      - check that `update:prop_name` and `valid` are emitted as appropriate.
+          - e.g. change the selection, type some text, etc...
+          - e.g. Use `cy.intercept` to generate network errors on the appropriate route.
+        - Check that it is emitted and has the correct payload.
-        - if using a sub-component it is sufficient to check that these events are propagated by the parent component, it is not necessary to check their payloads or all circumstances for their emission - the tests of the sub-component will have done that.
+      - If using a sub-component check propagated events.
+        - It is not necessary to check the payloads for these events or all circumstances for their emission - the tests of the sub-component will have done that.
-      - test all error events (including network errors from API requests) are emitted properly
-      - To do the test, do something to cause the event and check that it is emitted properly and has the correct payload.
-        - i.e. change the selection, type some text, etc...
-        - i.e. Use `cy.intercept` to generate network errors on the appropriate route.
+      - The `ready` event is used in all tests so does not need to be tested separately.

   - check other behaviors (`*.behavior.comp.cy.js`)